Phuket reports 9 new coronavirus cases | The Thaiger

 Phuket reports 9 new coronavirus cases

-Case 58: A 32 year old French man who came to Phuket on March 9, who had been visiting Bangla Road.
-He fell ill on March 24, 18 contacts are being sought.
+Case 101: A 57 year old Estonian man who has travelled extensively and has a history of visiting the Bangla Road red light district.
+His contacts are being traced.

+Case 102: A 20 year old Frenchman who also recently travelled to multiple countries He too visited Bangla Road, and is known to have had contact with case 101.

-Case 59: A Thai woman, aged 31 – a waitress at Italian restaurant in Patong.
-She had contact with case 44 and became sick on March 25.
-15 of her contacts are at high risk.
+Case 103: A 39 year old Thai woman who works at a hotel in the island’s Patong district.
+She had close contact with foreigners and fell sick on March 26.
+17 people are considered at high risk.

-Case 60: A 39 Thai woman, a chef at same Italian restaurant, contact with many locals and tourists.
-She got sick on March 25, 12 people are considered at high risk.
+Case 105: A 39 year old Thai woman, a waitress in Bangla Road.
+She has a history of close contact with foreigners and became sick on March 26.
+2 people are at high risk.

-Case 62: A 44 year old Thai woman, also a masseuse in Patong.
-She had contact with case 32 who worked in the same massage parlour.
-She fell sick on March 25, and 8 contacts are at high risk.
+Case 106: A 38 year old Thai man who works at a hotel in Patong, the same hotel as same as confirmeed cases 69 and 90.
+His contacts are being investigated.

-Last night, at midnight, Phuket’s Governor closed all access to the island by road or sea, only leaving the Phuket Airport open as limited flights still ferry remaining visitors back to their countries.
+Case 107: A 27 year old Thai woman, a Chinese language teacher, the daughter of case 91.

-SOURCE: Newshawk PhuketKeep in contact with The Thaiger by following our Facebook page.
+SOURCE: Ministry of Public HealthKeep in contact with The Thaiger by following our Facebook page.

 Coronavirus (Covid-19)

-Note: UPDATE: SCB becomes third bank to stop exchanging foreign cash